 Overview

 Enigm App keys are generated on the device.
 Private key material is intended to remain device-bound and must not be stored in plaintext.
+This page focuses on Enigm App key lifecycle and device-bound trust.
+The ecosystem-wide cryptographic architecture, including end-to-end encryption, post-quantum cryptography, secure storage, verification workflows, and OTA cryptography, is documented in Cryptography.
 The model uses protected device storage for private key protection.
 Hardware-backed protection is used where available.
 When larger cryptographic material cannot be directly stored inside a secure hardware boundary, the material may require wrapping or protection outside that boundary.
 In that case, the secure hardware boundary is used where available to protect wrapping keys, access-control material, or authorization conditions.
 Key access is affected by:- Device authentication.

 - Local unlock state.